-A new initiative created by Tribeca to showcase storytelling and innovation in gaming.
+Co-Founder of a new initiative created by Tribeca to showcase storytelling and innovation in gaming.
 In August 2015, we partnered to bring the North America League of Legends Championship Series to Madison Square Garden for the first time.
-The full Tribeca Games Festival was launched in April 2017, headlined by Hideo Kojima, Ken Levine and Sam Lake.
+The first Tribeca Games Festival was launched in April 2017, headlined by Hideo Kojima, Ken Levine and Sam Lake.

 The renowned debate platform Intelligence Squared Debate presents: Video Games Will Make Us Smarter.
-For the motion: Professor of Brain Sciences Daphne Bavelier and Asi Burak.
+For the motion: Asi Burak and Professor of Brain Sciences Daphne Bavelier.
 Against the motion: Elias Aboujaoude from Stanford and Walter Boot from Florida State University.

 Asi's first book explores the phenomenon of social impact games, highlighting some of the most successful projects in recent years and their creators' unique stories.
 Co-authored with Laura Parker, a contributing writer for The New York Times, Power Play is published by St. Martin's Press (Macmillan) and is available in hardcover and Kindle editions.

-Founded in 2004, Games for Change empowers game creators and social innovators to drive real-world impact through games and immersive media.
-We convene industry experts through our annual Games for Change Festival, inspire youth to explore civic issues and STEAM skills through our National Student Challenge, and showcase leading impact-focused games and immersive experiences through live arcades for the public.
+[Current] Chairman of Games for Change.
+Founded in 2004, the organization empowers game creators and social innovators to drive impact through games and immersive media.
+We convene industry experts through our annual Games for Change Festival, inspire youth to explore civic issues and build STEAM skills through our National Student Challenge, and showcase leading impact games through live arcades for the public.